 SIP URI

 The SIP URI is a mechanism that connects a VoIP endpoint.
 Each VoIP endpoint has a corresponding SIP URI to connect to the respective remote peer.
-The URI contains the remote address of the SIP device in the form of a DNS hostname that includes the protocol, destination number, and remote host.
+The URI contains the remote address of the SIP device in the form of a DNS host name that includes the protocol, destination number, and remote host.

-In addition to the hostname, the URI can also contain attributes to control the connection.
+In addition to the host name, the URI can also contain attributes to control the connection.
 You apply attributes to the user portion and the host portion of the URI.
 For the URI to operate correctly, you must apply attributes to the appropriate portion of the URI.

 The primary attributes specify the trunk selection and the transport protocol.
 In secure connections, the transport attribute specifies the TLS transport protocol.